The practice of mindfulness is about taking the time to stop and focus.

 Click here to try a quick mindfulness session from Headspace.

-If you are having thoughts about harming yourself or suicide, it is important to speak to someone, contact one of the services below and get some help:
+If you are having thoughts about harming yourself or suicide, it is important to speak to someone, and if you cant speak to your family or friends, contact one of the services in the link below to get some help.

 Close search menu